-The Permittee may proceed with Covered Activities only after the Permittee has ensured funding (Security) to complete any activity required by Condition of Approval 9 that has not been completed before Covered Activities begin.
+The Permittee may proceed with Covered Activities only after the Permittee has ensured funding (Security) to complete any activity required by Condition of Approval 8 that has not been completed before Covered Activities begin.
 Permittee shall provide Security as follows:

 - 9.1.
 Security Amount.
-The Security shall be in the amount of \$62,120.00.
+The Security shall be in the amount of \$60,301.00.
 This amount is based on the cost estimates identified in Condition of Approval 8.1 above. - 9.2.
 Security Form.
-The Security shall be in the form of an irrevocable letter of credit (see Attachment 3) or another form of Security approved in advance in writing by CDFW's Office of the General Counsel.
-The Permittee shall obtain CDFW written approval of any security before its execution. - 9.3.
+The Security shall be in the form of an irrevocable letter of credit (see Attachment 4) or another form of Security approved in advance in writing by CDFW's Office of the General Counsel. - 9.3.
 Security Timeline.
 The Security shall be provided to CDFW before Covered Activities begin or within 30 days after the effective date of this ITP, whichever occurs first. - 9.4.
 Security Holder.
-The Security shall be held by CDFW or in a manner approved in advance in writing by CDFW. - 9.5.
+The Security shall be held by CDFW or in a manner approved in advance in writing by CDFW.

+- 9.5.
 Security Transmittal.
-If CDFW holds the Security, Permittee shall transmit it to CDFW with a completed Mitigation Payment Transmittal Form (see Attachment 4) or by way of an approved instrument such as escrow, irrevocable letter of credit, or other. - 9.6.
+If CDFW holds the Security, Permittee shall transmit it to CDFW with a completed Mitigation Payment Transmittal Form (see Attachment 5) or by way of an approved instrument such as escrow, irrevocable letter of credit, or other. - 9.6.
 Security Drawing.
-The Security shall allow CDFW to draw on the principal sum if CDFW, in its sole discretion, determines that the Permittee has failed to comply with the Conditions of Approval of this ITP.
+The Security shall allow CDFW to draw on the principal sum if CDFW, in its sole discretion, determines that the Permittee has failed to comply with the Conditions of Approval of this ITP. - 9.7.

-- 9.7.
 Security Release.
-The Security (or any portion of the Security then remaining) shall be released to the Permittee after CDFW has conducted an on-site inspection and received confirmation that all secured requirements have been satisfied, as evidenced by: - Written documentation of successful restoration; - Written confirmation from the CDFW approved Mitigation and/or Conservation Bank of its receipt of the full payment for mitigation credits; and - Timely submission of all required reports.
+The Security (or any portion of the Security then remaining) shall be released to the Permittee after CDFW has conducted an on-site inspection and received confirmation that all secured requirements have been satisfied, as evidenced by: - Written documentation of the acquisition of the HM lands; or, - Written confirmation from the CDFW approved Mitigation and/or Conservation Bank of its receipt of the full payment for mitigation credits; - Copies of all executed and recorded conservation easements; - Written confirmation from the approved Endowment Manager of its receipt of the full Endowment; and - Timely submission of all required reports.